We’re Launching an Alternative to Factory Farm Poultry

 Through these programs, The Good Shepherd Conservancy will facilitate the launch of hundreds of Certified Standardbred poultry operations, ensuring the survival of those breeds and greatly improving the quality and welfare of America’s poultry supply.

 Looking to join our efforts?
-There are three primary ways to do so.
+There are three primary ways to do so at this time.
 You can support Standardbred by donating to help us build the Good Shepherd Conservation Center, put your farm into service through our Farm Fellowship, or you can buy Standardbred poultry products.

 Build the Center